-The Pfeiffer University catalog for Graduate and Degree Completion Programs is a reference manual for current students, faculty, staff, and others.
-It describes the University programs for the 2017- 2018 academic year and provides other information about Pfeiffer's graduate and degree completion programs.
+The Pfeiffer University catalog for Graduate and Adult Degree Completion Programs is a reference manual for current students, faculty, staff, and others.
+It describes the University programs for the 2018-2019 academic year and provides other information about Pfeiffer's graduate and Adult Degree Completion programs.
 The largest section of the catalog contains, in alphabetical order, the areas of study available.
-It defines some terms commonly used at Pfeiffer and describes the programs that are offered, the requirements for each, and special services available; a listing of the faculty, staff, and trustees of Pfeiffer University; the history of the university; the academic calendar for 2017-2018; and other information.
+It defines some terms commonly used at Pfeiffer and describes the programs that are offered, the requirements for each, and special services available; a listing of the faculty, staff, and trustees of Pfeiffer University; the history of the university; the academic calendar for 2018-2019; and other information.